 Apply for FAFSA (Pell Grant, loans & work study).
 Allow six weeks for processing.
 Meet with the financial aid advisor in Student Services.
 Students may also receive advising over the phone or email.
 Call 505.287.6678 and request to speak with a financial aid advisor.

 As many courses require particular proficiency, you will be tested for placement in English and Mathematics.
 NOTE: It is not recommended that you enroll in General Education college classes (classes with a course number ending in “G”) without being concurrently enrolled in or having completed ENGL 111G.
-Contact the Student Services’ Advising to make arrangements for Compass Placement Testing.
+Contact the Student Services’ Advising to make arrangements for the Accuplacer Placement Testing.

 The Student Academic Requirements (STAR) audit program is available to aid students in completing certificate and degree requirements.
 It allows real time comparison of courses taken versus courses needed for completion for all current undergraduate and graduate pathways.
 If you have questions about the STAR, be sure to discuss your questions or concerns with an academic advisor.
 Sometimes waivers or substitutions are necessary or the STAR may have an error.

 Students may be admitted as a “non-degree seeking” student.
-NMSU Admissions policy requires at least one official transcript to be accepted.
-You must provide an official GED, High School Transcript, or college transcript, demonstrating that you are eligible to return to college.
+NMSU Admissions policy requires at least one official transcript to be accepted, preferably your most recent transcript.
 Non-degree students are not eligible for financial aid and pay their own tuition.
 Community members are welcome to take courses without being degree seeking or may select the Continuing Education Option.